 \section{Introduction}

 Recent advances in robotic manipulation have demonstrated impressive progress in training robot action policies that can act across diverse real-world tasks.
 One transformative paradigm is Vision-Language-Action (VLA) models \cite{rt1, rt2, bjorck2025gr00t, cheang2025gr, openvla, pi0, pi0-fast, li2024cogact}, which integrate visual perception, natural language understanding, and action generation within a unified neural architecture.
-These models, capable of instruction following and robotic action generation, possess rich understanding capabilities and better generalization capabilities when fine-tuned for downstream scenarios.
+These models, which are capable of instruction following and robotic action generation, exhibit strong understanding and generalization abilities after being fine-tuned for downstream scenarios.

-To adopt the ability to understand diverse scenes, objects, and natural language instructions, most VLA models are built upon pretrained Vision-Language Models (VLMs) \cite{liu2023visual, chen2023pali, karamcheti2024prismatic}.
-Such models typically extend VLM architectures by incorporating modules such as action tokenization \cite{openvla, song2025accelerating} or specialized action experts \cite{tinyvla, li2024cogact} to enable action-oriented outputs.
+To adopt the ability to understand diverse scenes, objects, and language instructions, most VLA models are built upon pretrained Vision-Language Models (VLMs) \cite{liu2023visual, chen2023pali, karamcheti2024prismatic}.
+Such models typically extend VLM architectures with modules such as action tokenization \citep{openvla, song2025accelerating} or specialized action experts \citep{tinyvla, li2024cogact} to enable action-oriented outputs.
 Based on this architectural inheritance, these VLA models typically process visual inputs as isolated temporal frames, treating each frame independently.
-This approach implicitly formulates the robot manipulation task as a Markov Decision Process (MDP) \cite{mees2022calvin, jiang2025irl}, where actions are generated based on the current visual observation, as this observation is assumed to be the complete world state.
-In the context of realistic robotic manipulation, the current visual frame represents only a partial observation of the true state of the environment.
-This state encompasses non-observable dynamics that occur across temporal sequences, such as internal states and occluded information.
-By discarding the rich context available from the past, this MDP-based approach is suboptimal for the dynamic, sequential decision-making that lies in robotic manipulation tasks.
+This implicitly formulates robot manipulation as a Markov Decision Process (MDP) \cite{mees2022calvin, jiang2025irl}, where actions are generated from the current visual observation, assumed to represent the complete world state.
+In realistic robotic manipulation, however, the current visual frame is only a partial observation of the environment state.
+This full state includes unobservable dynamics across time, such as internal states and occluded information.
+By discarding the rich context from the past, this MDP-based approach is suboptimal for the dynamic sequential decision-making required in robotic manipulation.